bgayman/FlipBook/README.md

 - In modal that says "Choose Package Repository" paste https://github.com/bgayman/FlipBook.git and press return
 - Select version range you desire (default selection works well)
 - Xcode will add the package to your project
-- Any file where you want to use FlipBook add `import FlipBook`
+- In any file where you want to use FlipBook add `import FlipBook`

 ## Usage